QualitEye: Public and Privacy-preserving Gaze Data Quality Verification

 \subsection{Semantic gaze representations}

 Since the direct pixel-wise comparisons of the gaze images only capture exact matches.
 To obtain more meaningful results, we increase the efficiency of comparisons by first encoding the images in a semantic representation.
 Our goal is to learn the semantic representations of the data samples that reflect the similarity of the gaze-based information (e.g. gaze direction and head pose) while ignoring other cross-party irrelevant features (e.g. appearance).
 In addition, this representation should be deterministic (i.e. produces the same outputs for similar semantics at different parties), generative (i.e. learns the gaze data distribution), and domain-agnostic (i.e. not dataset-specific) to be able to generalize well to different (unseen) datasets at different parties.

-\paragraph{Variational auto-encoder (VAE)} As shown in \autoref{fig:VAE}, our end-to-end VAE-based implementation is composed of four main components: \begin{itemize}[leftmargin = *] \item \textbf{Top-down encoder $E_\phi$} that maps the input $x$ to a latent $z$ corresponding to a variational distribution and outputs the parameters of the distribution (e.g. mean $\mu$ and variance $\sigma$).
+\paragraph{Variational auto-encoder (VAE)} As shown in \autoref{fig:VAE}, our VAE is composed of four main components: \begin{itemize}[leftmargin = *] \item \textbf{Top-down encoder $E_\phi$} that maps the input $x$ to a latent $z$ corresponding to a variational distribution and outputs the parameters of the distribution (e.g. mean $\mu$ and variance $\sigma$).
 In our case, we use a multivariate Gaussian distribution $N(x|\mu, \sigma)$ due to the nature of RGB eye images and to estimate the average of the gaze data distribution (with likelihood $p_\theta (x|z)$) according to the \textit{central limit theorem} for a better cross-domain adaptation.
 Then the prior $p_\theta (x)$ is a mixture of Gaussian distributions, and the posterior distribution $p_\theta (z|x)$ can be approximated to $q_\phi (z|x)$ (i.e. the amortized optimization).

 \item \textbf{Bottom-up decoder $D_\theta$} maps the latent to the input space.
 Hence, our problem is to compute the conditional likelihood distribution $p_\theta (x|z)$ by the probabilistic decoder and the approximated posterior distribution $q_\phi(z|x)$ by the probabilistic encoder.